 Actually, there are many foods containing chromium.
 Whole wheat bread, potato, banana, avocado, tomato, chocolate, beer and red wine are the best natural sources of chromium.

 Also, despite their low concentrations of chromium, red wine, beer, coffee, and green tea significantly contribute to the daily intake.
 We tend to consume large amounts of these beverages.

 On the contrary, only a few animal-derived foods are good dietary sources of chromium.
 In fact, only meat is high in chromium.
 Dairy and eggs contain low amounts of chromium.

 Keep in mind that food processing, such as grinding, may increase the content of chromium of food.
 Stainless-steel equipment may leach chromium into food.

 In most cases, healthy people who follow a well-balanced diet don’t need chromium supplements.
 In fact, chromium deficiency is rare.

 Actually, many foods contain chromium.
 In the standard American diet, meat and fruits are the main dietary sources of chromium.
-But, whole grain products, fruits, vegetables, seeds, nuts, spices, brewer’s yeast, beer, and wine are also common foods providing chromium.
+But, whole grain products, fruits, vegetables, seeds, nuts, spices, brewer’s yeast, beer, and wine also help meet our daily needs.

 Moreover, the absorption rate of chromium from supplements and foods is similar.
 Most supplements contain chromium picolinate.
 This form has the highest absorption rate.
 It’s nearly 1.2%.

-Always consult your health care provider before taking supplements.
-Especially, if you’re taking medication.
+Always consult your healthcare provider before taking any supplements.